-A new app popular with kids that lets users create and share short videos.
+A new app that is popular with kids that lets users create and share short videos.
 The app has “very limited privacy controls” and users can easily be exposed to cyberbullying and explicit content.
-Tik Tok has just updated their app so that users under 16 cannot receive or send private messages.
+Tik Tok has just updated its app so that users under 16 cannot receive or send private messages.
 This can obviously be avoided, though, if users falsify their age.

 - It can make sexting seem OK.
 The seemingly risk-free messaging might encourage underage users to share inappropriate images with their “friends”.